Why is Wellness Important?

 - Swap your sweetened yogurt for plain yogurt; sweeten it yourself with fresh fruit.

-Give your brain a break by meditating!
+Give your being a break by meditating!
 Anyone can practice meditation, just about anywhere and at any time.
 Meditation is considered a mind-body practice, meaning it has beneficial effects on both your physical and mental well-being.
 That makes it a great tool in your toolkit for reducing the stress and anxiety that come along with everyday life.
 According to the Mayo Clinic, meditating can keep you calmer throughout the day and help you better manage some existing medical conditions (especially ones worsened by stress).
+Try a mini stress-break: close your eyes and take 3 long, slow, deep breaths while concentrating on each inhale and exhale.

 18. Listen to Music

-Life can be stressful for everyone.
-If you begin to feel overwhelmed, try listening to music.
+If you begin to feel overwhelmed by the stresses of the day, try listening to music.
 Research conducted by Johns Hopkins found that music has many positive health benefits, including reducing anxiety, lowering blood pressure, and improving sleep quality.
 Did you know that listening to a familiar song can even help with memory recall?
-Listen to music while working or before going to bed at night to tap into its calming effects!
+Listen to music while working or before going to bed at night to tap into its calming effects.

 19. Spend Time with Friends and Family